5 July 2019

 Legionnaires' disease (LD) is an infectious disease caused by a type of bacteria called Legionella.
-The disease was named after an outbreak of chest infection occurring in a Legion Convention in USA in 1976.
+The disease was named after an outbreak of chest infection occurring in a Legion Convention in the United States in 1976.

 Mode of transmission

-Legionella bacteria are found in various environmental settings and grow well in warm water (20 – 45°C).
-They can be found in aqueous environments such as water tanks, hot and cold water systems, cooling towers, whirlpool and spas, water fountains and home apparatus that support breathing.
+Legionella bacteria are found in various environmental settings and grow well in warm water (20 to 45°C).
+They can be found in aqueous environments such as water tanks, hot and cold water systems, cooling towers, whirlpool spas, water fountains, humidifiers and home apparatus that support breathing.

 People may get infected when they breathe in contaminated droplets (aerosols) and mist generated by artificial water systems.
 They may also get the infection when handling garden soils, compost and potting mixes.